 Orangeville has something for everyone.
-Visit a Recreation Centre today.
+Visit a recreation centre today!

 Kids Playing Outside

-Registration for Winter 1 swimming lessons, recreation programs and skating lessons is open now.
 For more information please contact Customer Service at [email protected] or 519-940-9092.

 Experiment with basic art techniques including sculpting, painting, drawing and more.
 Participants will be encouraged to let their creativity flow.
 The session will end with an art exhibit for family and friends.